Water Safety Policy

 Safety cover is provided at several different levels:

 Patrolling Safety Cover - A crewed Safety Boat will be afloat on the water, watching all water users.
-This will be the case during scheduled Club activities such as 'Social Sailing' & 'Racing' (to include novice racing, club racing & open meetings).
+This will be the case during scheduled Club activities such as club racing, Youth & Junior, & open meetings.
 At busy times, in addition to a Patrolling Safety Boat, a Responsive Safety Boat may also be made available.

-Buddy Sailing/Watersports - No Safety Boat is available.
+Buddy Use - No Safety Boat is available.
 Members may go afloat in groups of 2 craft or more, taking extra consideration of their own ability, the suitability of their craft, and the weather conditions.
-Water users should be especially aware of the limitations of rescues whilst Buddy Sailing (eg a sailing dinghy would be unlikely to tow another sailing dinghy ashore in the event of gear failure).
-Members should be aware of their abilities and limitations to return other water users to shore (eg a windsurfer would be unlikely to be able to recover a person in the water and return them back to shore).
+Water users should be especially aware of the limitations of rescues during Buddy Use (e.g. a sailing dinghy would be unlikely to tow another sailing dinghy ashore in the event of gear failure).
+Members should be aware of their abilities and limitations to return other water users to shore (e.g. a windsurfer would be unlikely to be able to recover a person in the water and return them back to shore).

-Open Water Swimming - This is allowed only during scheduled Open Water Swimming sessions, during which Safety Cover will be provided predominantly by Safety Kayakers, in line with the sessions safety ratios.
-Safety Kayakers may be substituted, with agreement of the Session Leader and/or Water Safety Manager, with suitable alternate types of craft considering the conditions and the ability of the Safety-boater (eg, an experienced Paddleboarder may be more capable of rescuing a swimmer from a board than a Kayak).
+Open Water Swimming - This is allowed only during scheduled Open Water Swimming sessions, during which Safety Cover will be provided by Safety Kayakers or SUPs, in line with the session safety ratios.

 No Safety Cover/Solo Use - It is not permitted for anybody to use the water alone; even the most experienced crews may come into difficulty, from unexpected gear failure or sudden changes in the weather conditions.
 In the event of the Safety Boat becoming unexpectedly unavailable, for instance in the case of a breakdown, this will be signified (if at all possible) by a flashing yellow light from the Clubhouse.
 Water users may elect to remain afloat on a 'Buddy Sailing' basis with the other water users present, accepting that some may not know Safety Cover has become unavailable; any person becoming the only craft afloat must return ashore.